-Total Screen Update - when you change any menu settings that affect the Sonar View, the view will update immediately (i.e. you don't have to exit the menu to apply the change to the screen).
-For instance, by switching between "Inverse" and "Structure ID®" from the X-PressTM Menu it is possible to alternate quickly between the two viewing methods.
+Total Screen Update® - when you change any menu settings that affect the Sonar View, the view will update immediately (i.e. you don't have to exit the menu to apply the change to the screen).

 Start-Up Options Menu